abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 #### Run database

 Following the initial setup, let's verify that we can execute Automigrate commands.
-First, we'll build the Docker image of the `demo` service using Docker Compose and then run the database service.:
+First, we'll build the Docker image of the `demo` service using Docker Compose and then run the database service:

 ```shell
 $ docker compose build demo